Random Access for LEO Satellite Communication Systems via Deep Learning: Related Work and Contributions

 In~\cite{TCOM23_NOMA1, IoTJ23_NOMA2, TMC24_NOMA3}, non-orthogonal random access schemes were proposed where users sharing the same Step 3 grant transmit simultaneously using power-domain NOMA.
 This enables multiple users to share uplink resources through superimposed transmissions and works well in terrestrial networks with diverse channel gains.
 In LEO SatCom, however, the long transmission distance yields minimal power disparities, making such separation challenging and limiting their effectiveness~\cite{ICASSP23_NOMA}.

 Several studies have sought to detect preamble collisions at the BS immediately after receiving Step 1 transmissions.
-A common approach is to analyze the correlation output to identify multiple time of arrival (ToA) peaks~\cite{TWC17_NORA, TVT18_eCD2}, which works in terrestrial networks but becomes ineffective in LEO SatCom due to timing advance pre-compensation using GNSS and ephemeris information~\cite{36.763}.
+A common approach is to analyze the correlation output to identify multiple time of arrival (ToA) peaks~\cite{TWC17_NORA, TVT18_eCD2}, which works in terrestrial networks but becomes ineffective in LEO SatCom due to TA pre-compensation using GNSS and ephemeris information~\cite{36.763}.
 To overcome this limitation, alternative schemes that do not rely on ToA differences have been proposed~\cite{TVT21_SeCD, TVT25_MTeCD, TWC21_DLRA, TWC23_DLDouble}.
 For example, a prime-based cyclic shift scheme~\cite{TVT21_SeCD} enables fast collision detection but is sensitive to RTT uncertainty and fading.
 A multi-threshold method~\cite{TVT25_MTeCD} instead uses empirically derived thresholds, but lacks robustness under varying channel conditions.

 There have also been attempts to apply deep learning for early preamble collision detection~\cite{TWC21_DLRA, TWC23_DLDouble}.
-In~\cite{TWC21_DLRA}, a neural network was used to estimate the number of colliding users and extract timing advance values, enabling the BS to broadcast multiple Step 3 grants.
-However, in LEO SatCom, users perform timing advance pre-compensation and the satellite is moving, so fixed timing advance values are unavailable, making this approach impractical.
-Although the method shows strong detection performance, its fully connected network incurs high complexity.
+In~\cite{TWC21_DLRA}, a neural network was used to estimate the number of colliding users and extract TA values, enabling the BS to broadcast multiple Step 3 grants.
+However, in LEO SatCom, the 3GPP-mandated GNSS-based TA pre-compensation aligns the arrival timing of preambles at the satellite, making the per-user identification on which this approach relies infeasible.
+While the method achieves strong detection performance in terrestrial settings, its fully connected network architecture incurs high computational complexity.
 In~\cite{TWC23_DLDouble}, a double contention scheme was proposed in which a neural network allocates two Step 3 grants when two users collide, but it also suffers from high complexity, limited scalability beyond two users, and the need for dynamically adjustable Step 3 resources, which conflicts with current standards~\cite{Book_RABO}.
+In contrast, our proposed framework resolves contention probabilistically based on classifier outputs while explicitly accounting for classification uncertainty, without modifying baseline 3GPP resource allocation.
+Table~\ref{tab:dl_comparison} provides a side-by-side summary of these differences along four key dimensions.